Compounding: The Most Misunderstood Force

 - Relationships: Professional networks follow the same logic.
 Every meaningful connection potentially opens further connections.

-In my own career, I have experienced this effect many times.
-Building AlleAktien was slow and laborious in the early years.
-Beyond a certain point, growth accelerated because the built-up reach, reputation, and data quality compounded on each other.
+In my own career, I have observed this effect repeatedly.
+Building AlleAktien was slow and demanding in the early years.
+Beyond a certain point, growth accelerated, because the accumulated reach, reputation, and data quality reinforced one another.

 The Three Enemies of Compounding